As this socio-professional scenario continues to evolve despite an uncertain economic crisis, work-from-home pops up as the toast of the town.

-Victoria Acebo had shared how transforming their house into a home-office has helped them garner the attention of their clients in only one visit.
+Victoria Acebo shared how transforming their house into a home office has helped them garner the attention of their clients in only one visit.
 “This in-house setup represents us in its state as a hybrid space, and we’re glad that it has the dimensions and grace typical of this sort of architecture,” she adds.

 What’s more; communication has been made so easy through several virtual platforms that you can literally have a formal meeting in your kitchen.

 Taking hospitality even further

 Speaking with David Salmela, FAIA was very helpful in acknowledging how some architects emphasize the need to offer a homely vibe to develop strong business relationships.
 “It can be a little hectic to entertain the visitors regularly,” he shares.